contactlab/contacthub-sdk-browser/README.md

 });
 ```

-If you omit the property, or set it to `undefined`, CUstomer Hub will assume you want to keep the current value for that property.
+If you omit the property, or set it to `undefined`, Customer Hub will assume you want to keep the current value for that property.

 #### Logging out

 If a user logs out, you might want to stop linking events to his/her session.
-You can call `ch('customer')` without the second parameter and a new CUstomer Hub session id will be generated.
+You can call `ch('customer')` without the second parameter and a new Customer Hub session id will be generated.
 All the events from this point will be associated to the new session id and will not be linked to the previous user.

 ### The event API